 Given all of those factors (and then some) that go into affecting surface quality prior to adhesion, it would seem as though achieving optimal adhesion strength just doesn't seem possible...

 But, that’s simply not true.
 Complex adhesion quality problems in manufacturing are exactly that...complex.
 Solving these long-standing problems, requires:

 A data-driven, highly specific, and highly objective approach to quantifying each process step in your operation.

 We hope you find this information practical, as it can be implemented immediately into discussions about your operation.
-If that’s the case, we ask that you please SHARE it on LinkedIn so that others may begin to benefit from this information.
+If that’s the case, we ask that you please SHARE it so that others may begin to benefit from this information.